OUR STAR TREK FOUND ITEM PROP GLASSES

 * Several manufacturers have offered glasses in this shape but the only one which is 4 inches tall is the Cristal d'Arques/Durand Octime clear DOF (double old fashioned).
 I do not know how wide it is.

-* On the left is the Octime DOF.
+* On the right is the Octime DOF.

-* In the second row of images: Iittala Metro (discontinued 1990) DOF size is 4.75 tall, Timo Sarpaneva Kalinka (discontinued) are 3.4 tall by 2.8 wide, and the Libbey Rock Sharpe Facets OF at 3.5" tall and 3" wide.
+* In the second row of images: Iittala Metro (discontinued 1990) DOF size is 4.75" tall, Timo Sarpaneva Kalinka (discontinued) are 3.4" tall by 2.8" wide, and the Libbey Rock Sharpe Facets OF (old fashioned) at 3.5" tall and 3" wide.

 * The Libbey Facets DOF size is listed as 4" but I could not find any for sale (or a photo).